-Will Barron, the dynamo behind the Salesman Podcast, is focused on spending some time away from the business.
-“Every year I make a promise to myself have at least 2 full weeks off at Christmas.
+Will Barron, the dynamo behind the Salesman Podcast: “Every year I make a promise to myself have at least 2 full weeks off at Christmas.
 It enables me to decompress, put everything into perspective and come to the same conclusion every year that a business is just a means to an end.
 It provides you with the freedom financially to make decisions in life.
 My ego gradually gets tied into the company over the year and this 2-week period spent with my family and friends pulls it back out for another 12 months.”

-In the 2016 year-end article, one of these tips was shared by a top sales coach, Jim Rosas.
+When I first started writing these year-end wrap-up articles, I had included a submission from my colleague, Jim Rosas.
 I knew Jim from the “networking and sales scene” here in Chicago, and I found him to be super-smart and super-generous.
-Just a few months after the article was published, he passed quickly and suddenly.
+Just a few months after the article was published, he passed away quickly and suddenly.

 “Try something new!
 Prepare a plan of action that includes new activities, beliefs, and ultimately behaviors.
 So many people get on their hamster-wheel of business, run and run all day doing the same activities and never get anywhere.
 The importance of breaking bad behaviors in business is a critical step to success.
 What new activity are you committed to doing to make next year better?”

 It all comes down to taking action.
 There’s way more knowledge and wisdom here than you can act on, but don’t let that paralyze you.